 Rule number 2: Follow rule number one.

 There will be times when you disagree with your nanny’s decision.
-Unless there’s a safety issue, like she promised your child a treat that he’s allergic to if he completes a chore, you should always back her up.
+Unless there’s a safety issue, like she promised your child a treat if he completes a chore and he’s allergic to it, you should always back her up.
 Any non-safety issue can be discussed privately when the kids aren’t there.
 She’s the boss the moment she walks in your door.